Lantianzz/Scorecard-Bundle/README.md

     Sometimes (like when training a scorecard model) fewer intervals are prefered.
 If do not need this option just set it to None.

-min_intervals: int, optional(default=None)
+min_intervals: int, optional(default=1)
     Specify the mininum number of intervals the discretized array will have.
-    If do not need this option just set it to None.
+    If do not need this option just set it to 1.

 initial_intervals: int, optional(default=100)
     The original Chimerge algorithm starts by putting each unique value